PatrickBaus/SCAN2000/README.md

 License
 -------
-This work is released under the Cern OHL v.1.2
-See www.ohwr.org/licenses/cern-ohl/v1.2 or the included LICENSE file for more information.
+This work is released under the Cern OHL v.1.2 - see www.ohwr.org/licenses/cern-ohl/v1.2 or the included [LICENSE](LICENSE) file for more information.